govindKAG/vim-notes/vim notes.md

 - vim slime can be used for quickly capturing code snippets by having another vim instance as the target pane

 - sort! sorts in reverse, sort u removes duplicates, sort n sorts numerically.

+- use :ij <term> to jump to the first instance of term that is not in a comment

+- use :ij! <term> to jump to the first instance of that term.